FairlyTales/TypeScript/README.md

-# TypeScript Course
+# TypeScript

-TypeScript Course with React and Webpack
+Learning TypeScript with React and Webpack